drudru/rq-old/README.md

 <a name='section_Environment'></a>
 ### Environment

-When a queue has a message to process, and a slot is available to run, the queue script will be executed in a particular environment.
-This environment passes information about the message to the script via two ancient forms of Interprocess Communication: Environment variables and the filesystem.
+When a queue has a message to process, the queue script will be executed in a particular environment for that message.
+This environment passes information about the message to the script via the two ancient forms of Interprocess Communication: environment variables and the filesystem.
+The environment will also have certain file descriptors set up for the queue-script.

+** Filesystem **
 Current Dir = [que]/[state]/[short msg id]/job/

+The director

 Full Msg ID = host + q_name + msg_id